-- Please arrive at the trailhead by the time stated in the informational email. - If you have signed up for an event and know you will no longer be able to attend, please email maya.kaup@alaska-trails.org and office@alaska-trails.org as soon as possible. - We cap our work day registrations so that our land management agency partners may plan an appropriate work project for a specified number of volunteers.
-Please avoid attending an event without first signing up on our website or arranging otherwise with Alaska Trails staff.
-We need to make sure we have enough work, tools, and leaders to accommodate all of our volunteers.
+- Please arrive at the trailhead by the time stated in the informational e-mail - If you have signed up for an event and know in advance you will no longer be able to attend, please cancel your registration on Eventbrite as soon as possible so that your spot may be filled from the waiting list. - We cap our work day registrations so that our land management agency partners may plan an appropriate work project for a specified number of volunteers.
+Please avoid attending an event without first signing up via Eventbrite or arranging otherwise with Alaska Trails staff.
+We need to make sure we have enough work, tools, and leaders to accommodate all of our volunteers. - If you must cancel at the last minute, please make every effort to communicate with your Crew Leader via text message or email, keeping in mind that cell service may not be available at the trailhead and your leader may not receive a last minute message.